-- BM start up; and
+- BM start up

 BM start up is the process of bringing the generating unit to a state where it is capable of synchronising with the system within BM timescales.

 Hot standby holds the generating unit in this state of readiness.
-The unit will then either remain in hot standby until the end of its capability or be instructed to run via an offer in the BM.
+The unit will then either remain in hot standby until the end of its capability, or be instructed to run via an offer in the BM.

 BM start up instructions are issued via the Electronic Dispatch Logging (EDL) system.
 The instruction will specify a hot standby target time.
 This is the time at which the unit must be ready to synchronise within BM timescales of 89 minutes.
-If we wish to terminate the start-up instruction at any point prior to the hot standby target time, the instruction to cease will also be issued via EDL.
+If we wish to terminate the start-up instruction prior to the hot standby target time, the instruction to cease will also be issued via EDL.